Early Career Artist Support Programme 2026-2027

 Barrowland Ballet and The Work Room are active in nurturing a thriving and diverse ecology of dance in Scotland.

-Together, we offer an Early Career Artist Support Programme for 2–3 emerging dance artists and choreographers, providing practical guidance, mentorship, and resources to support them as they take their first professional steps in Scotland.
+Together, we are continuing the Early Career Artist Support Programme in 2026; providing 2-3 emerging dance artists/ choreographers with a package of support to assist them in navigating the early stages of their careers in Scotland.
 The programme runs each year from September through August.

 As part of the programme, each artist receives: